seakyy/Raspberry-Pi/README.md

 ## 3. Setting up Cloudflare and a Custom Domain

 ### Step 1: Purchase a Domain
+- Use your prefered Website for buying a domain.
-- We used Swizzonic to purchase the domain `koteski.ch`.
+- I used Swizzonic to purchase the domain `koteski.ch`.

 ### Step 2: Configure Cloudflare
 - Register at Cloudflare.
 - Add the domain to Cloudflare.
 - Change the Nameservers in Swizzonic to:
-  - `jimmy.ns.cloudflare.com`
+  - `yournameserver1.ns.cloudflare.com`
-  - `vida.ns.cloudflare.com`
+  - `yournameserver2.ns.cloudflare.com`

 ### Step 3: Install Cloudflare Tunnel